Skip to main content

 Percentage is a fraction whose denominator is always 100. x percentage is represented by x%.
 To express x% as a fraction : We know x% = x /100 Thus 10% = 10 /100 (means 10 parts out of 100 parts) = 1 /10 (means 1 part out of 10 parts) To express x/y as a percentage : We know that x /y = ( x /y× 100 ) Thus 1 /4 = ( 1 /4 ×100 )% = 25% and 0.8 = ( 8 /10 ×100 )% = 80% If the price of a commodity increases by R%, then reduction in consumption as not to increase the expenditure is- [ R / (100+R) ×100 ] % If the price of a commodity decreases by R%, then the increase in consumption as not to decrease the expenditure is - [ R / (100-R) ×100 ] % Result on Population : Let the population of a town be P now and suppose increases the rate of R% per annum, then : Population after n years = P ( 1+ R /100 ) n Population n years ago = P / ( 1+ R /100 ) n ...

-Ratio and proportion short tricks
+Time and Work short tricks (part-2)